 Flames coach Bill Peters quits; accused of slurs, abuse

-Bill Peters resigned as coach of the Calgary Flames on Friday after allegedly making racist slurs at a Nigerian-born player in the minors and kicking and punching players behind the bench during his time with Carolina.
+Bill Peters resigned as coach of the Calgary Flames after it was disclosed he directed racist slurs at a Nigerian-born player in the minors a decade ago and kicked and punched players behind the bench during his recent time with Carolina.

 “We consider the matter closed,” Treliving said at a news conference in Calgary, Alberta.
 “It’s been a difficult time.
 But we are going to move forward.”